Gobot1234/steam.py/docs/ext/commands/api.rst

 Event Reference
 -----------------

-These events function similar to `the regular events <https://steampy.rtfd.io/en/latest/api.html#id2>`_, except they are unique to the command extension module.
-All of those events are also applicable to :class:`steam.ext.commands.Bot`.
+These events function similar to :ref:`the regular events <event-reference>`, and all of the events there are also applicable to :class:`steam.ext.commands.Bot`.
+These are however unique to the commands extension module.

 .. autofunction:: steam.ext.commands.Bot.on_command_error